ilaydamari/Linkedin/README.md

 [Link to Report](https://app.powerbi.com/view?r=eyJrIjoiMWQ3YjkwOGYtYmRjYy00MmQwLThmNzAtZTRmZmU4MmI4MGNkIiwidCI6IjMyMTc0NmM2LTQwMzQtNGZjYy1hZDczLTk4NjdlYTRmNGNiMiIsImMiOjl9&pageName=ReportSectionb50a70a6214409b70ba8)

 ## Summary
-We had a great time and learned a lot along the way.
+We had a great time and learned a lot about Data!

-From the difficulty of clearing the data, the ELT Proccess to Snowflake and the finding the conclusions !
+From the difficulty of clearing the data, the ELT Proccess to Snowflake and finding the conclusions !

-Thank you for reading along!
+Thank you for Reading!